fturib/coredns/plugin/health/README.md

 * Where `lameduck` will make the process unhealthy then *wait* for **DURATION** before the process shuts down.

-If you have multiple Server Block and need to export health for each of the plugins, you must run health endpoints on different ports:
+If you have multiple Server Block and need to export health for each of the plugins, you can either run all health enpoints on the same port, or on different ports.
+In that case,

 ~~~ corefile
 com {